-6.0 MINOR GOVERNANCE ISSUES
+5.0 MINOR GOVERNANCE ISSUES

-6.1 Following the workshop with the council's Chief Officers, minor issues have also been identified which will be documented in an action plan that will be monitored by Management Team on a quarterly basis.
+5.1 A number of minor governance issues were also identified following the Annual Governance Workshop.
+These have been documented in an action plan which will be monitored by Internal Audit and reported to Management Team on a quarterly basis.

-7.0 REVIEWING AND REPORTING ARRANGEMENTS
+6.0 REVIEWING AND REPORTING ARRANGMENTS

-- 7.1 The CIPFA/SOLACE guidance recommends that authorities should undertake annual reviews of their governance arrangements to ensure continuing compliance with best practice as set out in the framework. - 7.2 Each year, prior to the publication of the Annual Governance Statement (AGS), a governance workshop is held with key officers of the council who have the most appropriate knowledge, expertise and levels of seniority to consider the extent to which the organisation complies with the principles set out in the good governance framework.
+- 6.1 The CIPFA/SOLACE guidance recommends that authorities should undertake annual reviews of their governance arrangements to ensure continuing compliance with best practice as set out in the framework. - 6.2 Each year, prior to the publication of the Annual Governance Statement, a governance workshop is held with key officers of the council who have the most appropriate knowledge, expertise and levels of seniority to consider the extent to which the organisation complies with the principles set out in the good governance framework.

 The principles are discussed in length and evidence is put forward to demonstrate how the council is meeting each of the principles.
 It is also an opportunity to identify any issues or gaps that could lead to a weaker governance structure.
-Following this meeting, the AGS and an action plan of minor issues is submitted for consideration by the Leader and Chief Executive who then sign to certify they are aware of the governance issues within the Council and of the measures that are required to improve the controls around the council's governance framework.
+Following this meeting, the AGS is submitted for consideration by the Leader and Chief Executive who then sign to certify they are aware of the governance issues within the Council and of the measures that are required to improve the controls around the council's governance framework.

-8.0 CERTIFICATION
+7.0 CERTIFICATION

 As the Leader of the Council, I am aware of the governance issues within this Authority and of the measures that are needed to improve the control environment.
-Overall, my assessment of the control environment as at 31st March 2017 is satisfactory.
+Overall, my assessment of the control environment as at 31st March 2018 is satisfactory.